-Our clinical trial activity conducted within the Member States of the EEA is regulated by the GDPR.
-The collection, use, storage, disclosure, transfer, or other processing of personal data (including health data processed in the context of clinical trials) (i) regarding individuals in the EU, and/or (ii) carried out in the context of the activities of our establishment in any EU Member State, is subject to the GDPR which became effective on May 25, 2018, as well as other national data protection legislation in force in relevant Member States (including the Data Protection Act 2018 in the UK).
+Our clinical trial activity conducted within the Member States of the European Environment Agency (EEA) is regulated by the General Data Protection Regulation (GDPR).
+The collection, use, storage, disclosure, transfer, or other processing of personal data (including health data processed in the context of clinical trials) (i) regarding individuals in the EU, and/or (ii) carried out in the context of the activities of our establishment in any EU Member State, is subject to the GDPR, as well as other national data protection legislation in force in relevant Member States.